 Going on holiday to France with your bike is pretty straight forward, but as with a lot of things, its better to book in advance.

+Eurostar allows you to take your bike on the train, however regulations stipulate that it must be carried in a bike bag or box.
 If your bike is placed in a suitable bike bag or box that is no longer than 85cm, you can carry it on board as part of your baggage allowance for ALL journeys from London.
 For bike bags or boxes over this size then you will need to use the registered luggage service.
 This service is not permitted on direct trains from London to Lyon, Avignon, Marseille and the French Alps.

 They will do everything they can to ensure your bike travels on the same train as you.
 But if it can’t, they guarantee that you will be able to collect it at your Eurostar destination station within 24 hours of your departure.
 Your bike will generally travel on the same train as you unless there is not enough space.
 If this is the case, they will send it on the next available train.